SOAS University of London

 - SOAS students have exclusive access to two residences – Dinwiddy House and Paul Robeson House, located on Pentonville Road, a 20-minute walk from the main campus.

-- SOAS is based in the heart of London.
-The capital's rich cultural, social and intellectual life is on its doorstep, most just a short walk away.
-Undergraduates discover a fascinatingly diverse, lively and close-knit community on SOAS’ central London campus, and friendly fellow students who share an intellectual interest in the international issues in which SOAS specialises.
+- SOAS is based in the heart of London with the capital's rich cultural, social and intellectual life on its doorstep.
+Undergraduates discover a fascinatingly diverse, lively and close-knit community on SOAS' central London campus, and friendly fellow students who share an intellectual interest in the international issues in which SOAS specialises.

-- The Russell Square campus is located in historic Bloomsbury, surrounded by fashionable cafés and restaurants, green spaces, bookstores, museums and arts venues, and within a short walk of the entertainments of London’s famous West End.
+- The Russell Square campus is located in historic Bloomsbury, surrounded by fashionable cafés and restaurants, green spaces, bookstores, museums and arts venues, and within a short walk of London's West End.

-- SOAS is also close to the British Museum, the British Library and Student Central (formerly University of London Union).
+- SOAS is also close to the British Museum, the British Library and Student Central.

-- Located in central London, SOAS is within walking distance to the West End, with its host of shops, restaurants, clubs, cinemas, and theatres.
+- Located in central London, SOAS is within walking distance of the famous West End, with its host of shops, restaurants, clubs, cinemas, and theatres.

 - Additionally, SOAS is surrounded by world-renowned museums, international art galleries, and leafy green squares.